Do Retirement Annuities Really Make Sense?

 Insurance agents tend to stress the positive features of an annuity in order to make a sale.
 To be fair, insurance agents aren’t the only people who do this: All marketing emphasizes positive features while minimizing negative aspects.
 But buying a junk financial product is a much more serious mistake than buying the wrong designer perfume.
 In fact, your future may depend on not getting caught up in the marketing hype of the financial industry.

-The marketing ploy of annuities is that you are guaranteed to receive a lifetime income on your investment.
+The marketing ploy of annuities is that you are to receive a lifetime income on your investment.
 The reality is that when you die, the checks stop coming and your heirs get nothing.
 You can, of course, arrange to have your heirs receive money when you die, but only if you settle for lower monthly payments.

 Where’s your money?